 vii) Pre-hospital care, for rotor wing programs only; and

-viii) Tracheal intubations − 10 performed on live patients either in the field or in the hospital setting when in the presence of and under the direct supervision of a licensed physician or certified registered nurse anesthetist (CRNA); or performed on cadavers while under direct supervision; or when in the presence of and under the direct and immediate supervision of the EMS MD or SEMSV Medical Director, a Human Patient Simulator (HPS).
+viii) Tracheal intubations − 10 performed on live patients either in the field or in the hospital setting when in the presence of and under the direct supervision of a licensed physician or Certified Registered Nurse Anesthetist (CRNA); or performed on cadavers or a human patient simulator (HPS) while under direct supervision; or when in the presence of and under the direct and immediate supervision of the EMS MD or SEMSV MD or designee.

-4) Continuing education/staff development shall be provided and documented for all full-time and part-time Critical Care and ALS providers.
+4) CE /staff development shall be provided and documented for all full-time and part-time critical care and ALS providers.
 These shall be specific and appropriate for the mission statement and scope of care of the medical transport service.

 i) Aviation − safety issues (if involved in rotor wing or fixed wing operations);